Super-Suppression of Long Phonon Mean-Free-Paths in Nano-engineered Si due to Heat Current Anticorrelations: Results and Discussion

 To isolate the effects that arise from back-scattering, we study a simpler model system consisting of a grey population of phonons in which we assume that all phonon modes have the same frequency $\omega$, group velocity $v_g$, and \emph{mean} intrinsic scattering lifetime $\overline{\theta}$.
-Similarly to the geometries of interest, the scattering centers are laid out in rows as shown in Fig.~\ref{fig:stochastic-model-bulk}(c).
+Similar to the geometries of interest, the scattering centers are laid out in rows as shown in Fig.~\ref{fig:stochastic-model-bulk}(d).
 The rows have a spacing $d$, and within each row, the pores have radius $r$ and spacing $L$.
-The derivation for the thermal conductivity above shows that the HCACF can be constructed by considering each correlated heat carrier event in isolation and then averaging their contribution to the total HCACF.
-For a wavepacket scattered elastically from one mode (with wavevector $\mathbf{k}$ and polarization $p$) into another mode ($\mathbf{k'}p'$) by an interface, one must consider the flight of both the incident wavepacket and the scattered wavepacket together as the occupancy fluctuations in $\mathbf{k}p$ and $\mathbf{k'}p'$ modes are now (anti)correlated.
+The derivation for bulk thermal conductivity above shows that the HCACF can be constructed by considering each correlated heat carrier event in isolation and then averaging their contribution to the total HCACF.
+For a wavepacket scattered elastically from one mode (with wave vector $\mathbf{k}$ and polarization $p$) into another mode ($\mathbf{k'}p'$) by an interface, one must consider the flight of both the incident wavepacket and the scattered wavepacket together as the occupancy fluctuations in $\mathbf{k}p$ and $\mathbf{k'}p'$ modes are now (anti)correlated.
 This is true even in the case of diffuse scattering, where the choice of the scattered $\mathbf{k'}$ mode is independent of the incident mode, as after scattering the \emph{sign} of the velocity component perpendicular to the interface is reversed, making the heat fluxes before and after scattering anticorrelated.
-As we now have to consider the sequential occupancy of two or more modes, rather than compute the occupancy auto- and cross-correlations of the modes, we instead consider the heat current from individual wavepackets of lattice vibration, starting from their birth, and following them as they are scattered elastically through a series of different phonon modes, up until the uncorrelated phonon-phonon scattering event that causes their annihilation.
-An example of such a trajectory is shown in Fig.~\ref{fig:stochastic-model-bulk}(c) with the resulting heat flux along $x$ and its autocorrelation function shown in Fig.~\ref{fig:stochastic-model-bulk}(d).
+As we now must consider the sequential occupancy of two or more modes, rather than compute the occupancy auto- and cross-correlations of the modes, we instead consider the heat current from individual packets of lattice vibration, starting from their birth, and following them as they are scattered elastically through a series of different phonon modes, up until the uncorrelated phonon-phonon scattering event that causes their annihilation.
+An example of such a trajectory is shown in Fig.~\ref{fig:stochastic-model-bulk}(d) with the resulting heat flux along $x$ and its autocorrelation function shown in Fig.~\ref{fig:stochastic-model-bulk}(e).
+The ray diagram in Fig.~\ref{fig:stochastic-model-bulk}(d) also illustrates the concept of mean free path super-suppression: Elastic backscattering of phonons before they thermalize with the phonon bath means that the effective distance over which heat is carried, $\Lambda_\mathrm{eff}$, is considerably shorter than the line-of-sight distance imposed by the geometry, $\Lambda_\mathrm{geom}$.
+The result is that the total mean free path is suppressed by more than Matthiessen's rule would predict from the geometric value $\Lambda_\mathrm{geom}$, and so we say that the mean free path is \emph{super-suppressed}.